 - Support could be provided to grant recipients of the Institute based on a donor's specific interests

 All gifts are welcome and may be used for unrestricted support of the Institute's mission-based activities.
-If you would like to explore how you can help to improve the quality of life for people with cognitive disabilities through your personal philanthropy, please contact Enid M. Ablowitz, Associate Director at 303-492-6851 or at email@example.com.
+If you would like to explore how you can help to improve the quality of life for people with cognitive disabilities through your personal philanthropy, please contact Enid M. Ablowitz, Associate Director for Administration, at 303-492-6851 or at email@example.com.